YannDubs/Neural-Process-Family/jupyter/text/Intro.md

 ### Stochastic Process Prediction

 We've seen that we can think of meta-learning as learning a map directly from context sets $\mathcal{C}$ to predictor functions $f(x; \mathcal{C})$.
-However, there are many situations where a single predictor without error-bars isn't good enough.
+However, there are many situations where a predictor $f(x; \mathcal{C})$ that cannot estimate its uncertainty with error-bars isn't good enough.
 Quantifying uncertainty is crucial for decision-making, and has many applications such as in model-based reinforcement learning, Bayesian optimisation and out-of-distribution detection.

 Given target inputs $\mathbf{x}_{\mathcal{T}}$, what we need is not a single prediction $f(\mathbf{x}_{\mathcal{T}}; \mathcal{C})$, but rather a _distribution over predictions_ $p(\mathbf{y}_{\mathcal{T}}| \mathbf{x}_{\mathcal{T}}; \mathcal{C})$.